Coffee Anyone? A Coffee Snob's Guide to Brewing Coffee On The Road

 UE Coffee Roasters based in Witney, Oxfordshire.
 The UK’s first and only wood-fired artisan coffee roaster.
 We found this one when we were living in the UK last year and drove a good distance from where we were living to visit the roastery.
 It was well worth the trip.
 Bonus points for being right on the edge of the Cotswalds!

 The Barn Coffee Roasters based in Berlin, Germany.
 Specialty coffee roaster offering premium coffee from sustainable and traceable farming.
 Freshly roasted coffee beans are pretty much unheard of in Poland where we are currently staying, so we quickly had to find a roaster that could send us some good beans.
 We have ordered consistently from them for a while now and have been happy with all of their beans so far.
+Check out this great post by Forever Cosmopolitan about this great coffee shop in Berlin!

 Artisan Roast based in Edinburgh, UK.
 Award-winning gourmet coffee roaster always sourcing beans with quality and sustainability in mind.
 We found this gem on our recent trip to Scotland and just had to pay it a visit.
 This also happened to be where we bought our Aeropress.
 They have several cafes in Edinburgh and Glasgow if you would like to pay them a visit.

-Tips For a Satisfactory Coffee Experience In Europe
+Tips For a Satisfactory Coffee Experience In Europe (Or Travelling In General)

 - Plan Ahead - Think about what your coffee deal breakers are, and make sure to prepare yourself before you travel.
 Do you like consistency and have to drink the same coffee all the time?
 Better stock up on beans before you go.
 Do you like experimenting and trying new coffees?
 Research some roasters in the area(s) you will be staying.
 You can drink them while you travel and even bring some home as a souvenir!